aritrac/WebDeveloper/ReadMe.md

 _The Section12_JSObjects contains difference between Array and Object syntax and object basics.
 We also see how we can add methods_
 _to objects and discuss the this keyword_

+_The Section13_DOM_Manipulation contains dom manipulation methods which are commonly used, important DOM properties_ _and different element selector methods and the multiple ways we can use them.
+We also introduce style DOM property to set CSS._

 ####Exercises
 ***